thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 - Y-axis (CDF): For each x-value, it shows the percentage of network realizations where the spectral efficiency was less than or equal to that value.
 - Red Curve: SCA (Benchmark Optimal Solution)
 - Blue Curve: Proposed CNN Model
-- The blue and black curves are ignored since they are out of scope of this post.
+- The green and black curves are ignored since they are out of scope of this post.

 This plot show that the CNN model achieves over **97% of the spectral efficiency compared to the traditional SCA-based optimization** with only 95% feasible solution.
 This demonstrating that the model learns to approximate high-quality solutions very effectively.